The world is full of women

 Like preachers, I sell vision,

 that everything's for sale,

-and piecemeal.
 They gaze at me and see

 a chain-saw murder just before it happens,